 Phoenix Community Housing was created in 2007 as the first community gateway in London and one of just four in the UK.
 The community gateway model was developed by the Confederation of Co-operative Housing, Co-operatives UK and the Chartered Institute of Housing to give tenants more control of their communities.

 They were transferred ownership of 6,500 homes in Bellingham and Downham from Lewisham Council.
-As a non-mutual co-operative, they are owned by more than 2,500 shareholding residents, whilst allowing non-members to be tenants as well.
+As a non-mutual society, they are controlled by more than 2,500 shareholding residents, whilst allowing non-members to be tenants as well.
 The model empowers tenants and leaseholders to take a central part in decision-making as shareholding members.
 Tenants and leaseholders elected by residents are the largest group on the management board.
 The chair and vice chair of the board are both tenants.

 All residents are encouraged to get involved to influence services and future priorities.
 Phoenix support local community initiatives to improve the environment and quality of life and are consistently named one of the best landlords in the UK.